Davidrami12/GalleryApp/README.md

 ## Introduction

-GalleryApp is a powerful and dynamic web application developed using React, Redux, and Material-UI (MUI).
-It allows users to seamlessly browse, search, download, and favorite high-quality images sourced from the Unsplash API.
+<p>GalleryApp is a powerful and dynamic web application developed using React, Redux, and Material-UI (MUI).
+It allows users to seamlessly browse, search, download, and favorite high-quality images sourced from the Unsplash API.</p>

-🎨 It was firstly designed on Figma: https://www.figma.com/file/L6XNA2CBOQnaCt2TegDpI9/GalleryApp---MUI-(Material-Design-Component-Figma-Library-For-React)?type=design&node-id=729-2702&t=pkqAvQSqwLrLpJ28-0
+<p>🎨 It was firstly designed on Figma: https://www.figma.com/file/L6XNA2CBOQnaCt2TegDpI9/GalleryApp---MUI-(Material-Design-Component-Figma-Library-For-React)?type=design&node-id=729-2702&t=pkqAvQSqwLrLpJ28-0</p>

-💻 Deployed on GitHub Pages.
-You can visualize this project at: https://davidrami12.github.io/GalleryApp/
+<p>💻 Deployed on GitHub Pages.
+You can visualize this project at: https://davidrami12.github.io/GalleryApp/</p>

 ## Technologies
 - HTML